Did you know there are four types of tongues found in the Bible the Holy Spirit may give to a believer?

 Was the Miracle at Pentecost One of Speaking or of Hearing?

-I believe the realty of this gift from God will allow us to speak languages that people have not yet learned as a means of proclaiming the gospel.
+I believe the reality of this gift from God will allow us to speak languages that people have not yet learned as a means of proclaiming the gospel.

 There is, however, a question as to whether tongues (in any manner of use) are found as an existing foreign language.

-Was the gift one of speaking or of hearing or both?
+Was the gift one of speaking, of hearing, or both?